dhwaniT99/Google_Colab_R/README.md

 Here is the notebook where I tried to reading dataset and performing some operations using some CRAN packages

-You do not have an option to mount the R files in Google Drive where we have to work on the various files where we can work on using the R file however there are various ways where we can work on.
+You do not have an option to mount the R files in Google Drive directly as we do in python

 ## The limitations: